arnodelorme/mffmatlabio/README.txt

 Revision history
 ----------------
+Version 3.0
+- Fix issue with PNS channels
+- Fix imporing rare files with custom fields
+- Fixing a variety of minor Git issues

 Version 2.02
 - Adding eeg_checkset to private folder to run in standalone mode (F. Tadel)
 - Added fix for files with no events (R. Martinez fix for https://github.com/sccn/eeglab/issues/17)